stevelacey/stevelacey/README.md

 # Hey, I’m Steve 👋

-I'm a Software Engineer with 15+ years experience writing Python, PHP & Ruby.
-I specialize in building web apps using frameworks like Laravel, Django, React and Vue.js.
+I am a Senior Software Engineer and Technical Lead with 20 years of experience writing Python, PHP, and Ruby.
+I specialize in building web apps using frameworks like Laravel, Django, React, and Vue.js.

-I work remotely with teams to build appropriate, elegant and reliable solutions to complex problems – helping global companies, start-ups and web agencies reach business goals with technology, on-budget, on-time.
+I work remotely with teams to build appropriate, elegant and reliable solutions to complex problems; helping global companies, startups and web agencies reach business goals with technology, on-budget, on-time.

-If you’re interested in hiring me [check out my website](https://steve.ly) and [drop me a line](https://twitter.com/stevelacey).
+If you’re interested in hiring me [check out my website](https://steve.ly) and [send me a message](https://twitter.com/stevelacey).

 ## Skills